 For locations outside of the program area, city staff will patch sidewalk defects when identified or reported to the Department of Public Works.
 Temporary repairs will be provided until sidewalk replacement becomes available.

-Because trees located near the sidewalk are in the city right of way, property owners should contact the Parks Division and request that they be removed.
-The Division would evaluate the request in accordance with the City Policy for removal and replacement of trees.
-Staff would evaluate the tree based on health, future cost to the property owner, species impact on the neighborhood and ADA compliance.
-Generally speaking, unless the tree is unhealthy or is an inappropriate tree species, current policy would result in denial of a request to remove it.
-A staff denial can be appealed to the Beautification Commission.
+Trees located in the planter strip near the sidewalk are in the city right of way.
+Property owners should contact the Parks Division at 650-558-7330 and request that they be removed.
+The Parks Division would evaluate the request in accordance with the City policy for the removal and replacement of trees.
+Staff would evaluate the tree based on its health, future cost to the property owner, species impact on the neighborhood, and ADA compliance.
+Current City policy would potentially result in the denial of a request to remove it unless the tree is unhealthy or is an inappropriate tree species..
+Appeals can be submitted to the Beautification Commission.

 Any sidewalk related injury should be referred to the City Attorney’s office and will be handled on a case by case basis depending on the circumstances.

 As a Tree City USA, Burlingame highly regards tree preservation and protection of the urban forest.
 Although the trees are located in the street right of way, they are community property and contribute to the enhancement of the quality of life, as well as, promote property values.
 The City is the custodian for protecting, preserving, and maintaining these trees for the community.